|

 For a full-service hotel, the general guideline is one housekeeper for every 16 rooms.
 However, this ratio can fluctuate based on factors such as room layout, amenities, and the level of turnover service required.

+Luxury hotels may require a higher ratio of one housekeeper for every 12-14 rooms, while limited-service properties can operate with a lower ratio of one housekeeper for every 18-20 rooms.
 It’s important to note that these are general guidelines, and hotels should tailor their staffing levels to meet their specific needs and ensure consistent service quality.

 Best Practices from Leading Hotel Chains